 Can I shower after getting Botox?

-Yes, you can take a shower after getting Botox as long as you don’t use hot water for the first 24 hours.
+Yes, you can shower after getting Botox as long as you don’t use hot water for the first 24 hours.

-Why do you need to avoid a hot shower for the first day?
-Hot showers increase the blood flow to your face which, in turn, can cause your Botox to shift and leave you with uneven results.
+Why do you need to avoid a hot shower on the first day?
+Hot showers increase the blood flow to your face, which, in turn, can cause your Botox to shift and leave you with uneven results.

 For the same reasons, you also should avoid hot baths and steam showers for the first 24 hours after your injections.